netuno-org/doc/docs/academy/website/create.md

 ## CORS (Cross-Origin Resource Sharing) Configuration

-To configure CORS to avoid possible errors between the ReactJS application and the Netuno application communicating through services, go to:
+To configure CORS to avoid possible errors between the React application and the Netuno application communicating through services, go to:

 - `📂 config/_development.json`